SL2 homomorphic hash functions: Worst case to average case reduction and short collision search: Introduction

+The running time of all algorithms studied in this paper is measured by the number of multiplications of elements of $\SL{q}$.
+In Section~\ref{sec:rational} we provide an algorithm producing, modulo the same well-known conjecture, collisions of length $O(\log{q})$ in time $O({\sqrt{q}})$, for arbitrary $q$ and a class of homomorphisms including those in \cite{TZ1} (end of $\S{6}$, $i=2$), \cite{Zemor91}, \cite{TZ2}, and \cite{AbdKim98}.
+In Section~\ref{sec:generic}, for random $(A_0,A_1)$ and arbitrary $q$ we provide a collision search algorithm, and show, heuristically, that it finds collisions of length $O({\log}^2{q}/\log{\log{q}})$ in running time $O(\sqrt{q})$.
 In Section \ref{sec:even} we show that, for messages of all practical sizes, our algorithm is faster and produces much shorter collisions than the best known subexponential time algorithm due to Faug\`{e}re et al.~\cite{Faugere}.
 Moreover, it is shown that the heuristic methods of Petit~\cite{PetitTowards} and Faug\`{e}re et al.\ can be used, for $q$ a power of $2$, to reduce an \emph{arbitrary} pair of generators $(A_0,A_1)$ into a form in which our algorithm of Section \ref{sec:rational} applies.
 Consequently, we obtain collisions of linear length for arbitrary homomorphisms into $\SL{2^n}$.

 The theory employed in Sections \ref{sec:random} and \ref{sec:rational} may be used to obtain, in a rigorous manner, estimations for the first phase of an earlier algorithm of Petit et al.~\cite{PQTZ09}.
 We survey this algorithm in Appendix \ref{apx:PQTZ}.
 For an optimal choice of parameters we estimate its performance, which turns out to be not as good as our new algorithms.
 Furthermore, our algorithms are conceptually simpler: unlike Petit et al.\ we do not appeal to discrete logarithm solving or use of the LLL algorithm.
-We remark that Petit et al.'s algorithm produces bistrings hashing to the identity matrix, of length linear in $p$.
+We remark that Petit et al.'s algorithm produces bitstrings hashing to the identity matrix, of length linear in $p$.
 While the same can be done with our first algorithm of Section 3, apparently this cannot be achieved with our second, more general algorithm of Section 4.

 Finally, in Appendix \ref{apx:nopali} we prove that palindromic collisions, as exploited by Grassl et al.~\cite{GIMS11} in their efficient attack for $q$ even, do not exist for arbitrary $q$, based on the same natural generating sets.